johnsonchau7/stock-portfolio-tracker/README.md

 # Portfolio.io

 Stock portfolio tracker as a web application.
-Track your investments in real time and view its performance
+Track your investments in real time and view its performance.
-- Create and log into your account
+- Register and log into your account
 - Add, edit and delete your stock holdings
 - View your investment portfolio performance